-The vehicle weight classification rating refers to the total payload which may be safely carried in the cargo area.
+“Vehicle weight classification rating” refers to the total payload which may be safely carried in the cargo area.
 The weight classification of any vehicle should also be considered before fitting that particular vehicle with a trailer, camper, or watercraft.

-Just because the exterior appearance of a half-ton truck is similar to that of a one-ton truck does not mean that it has the same suspension.
+Remember that just because the exterior appearance of a half-ton truck is similar to that of a one-ton truck does not mean that it has the same suspension.
 Obviously, trucks with higher weight classification ratings are equipped with heavier suspension systems and are, therefore, better suited for towing/hauling.

 Whenever loading a pickup bed for maximum cargo capacity, whether the truck is a short bed, long bed, or step-side, loading should be performed beginning at the point closest to the cab working toward the rear bumper.
 All loads should be secured using a ratchet strap, bungee cords, cargo net or similar device.

 Porous materials, such as dirt, sand, and gravel should be loaded into the front half of the bed and spread towards the rear in a uniform fashion.
 A liner underneath these types of materials will serve to aid in unloading, as well as preserving the beauty of the truck.
 These types of materials should always be covered with a tarp, or other suitable covering.

 You can have this each and every time with the help of an adjustable air spring kit from Air Lift.

 Which Air Lift products fit your ride?